tomgxz/Kraken/REPORT.md

   - Sign-up forms and privacy policy options
   - Integration with social media feeds

   It is also worth noting that some stakeholders expressed a willingness to help with the implementation of certain features, so it may be beneficial to involve them in the development process.
-Additionally, the website builder should be basic enough for those with minimal technical experience to use while also providing enough features and customizability for those with more technical experience.
+Additionally, the website builder should be basic enough for those with minimal technical experience to use while also providing enough features and customisability for those with more technical experience.

 <br><br><br><br><br><br>